filanovskiy/terraform-oci-bds/README.md

 Note: to keep it simple I suggest to use same kaypair for BDS cluster and edge node

+create Dynamic Group and put this host into this Dynamic Group.
+More details on how to do this you can find [here](https://youtu.be/7_aVulUrurM?t=2881)

 2) after host provisioned, ssh to this host, like this:

 `ssh -i myPrivateKey opc@<ip address>`